None who have always been free can understand the terrible fascinating power of the hope of freedom to those who are not free. - Pearl S. Buck

 Born on June 26, 1892, in Hillsboro, West Virginia to Absalom and Caroline Sydenstricker, Pearl was the fourth of seven children, of which, only three survived to adulthood.
 Her parents were Southern Presbyterian missionaries stationed in China and Pearl spent her childhood in Chinkiang on the Yangtze River.

-She was educated by her mother and a Chinese tutor who was also a Confucian scholar, and accordingly, Pearl spoke both English and Chinese.
+She was educated by her mother and a Chinese tutor who was a Confucian scholar.
+Thus, Pearl spoke both English and Chinese.
 Fleeing from the rebel forces of the Boxer revolution, the family took another leave in the U.S. in 1910.
 Pearl enrolled at the Randolph-Macon Woman’s College in Virginia, and graduated in 1914.
 Though she had planned to remain in the U.S, she returned to China upon hearing that her mother was very ill (her mother would live until 1921).

 Their first child, Carol, born in 1921, suffered from PKU and severe mental retardation.
-Pearl returned to the United States to obtain medical care for her daughter, and during the same time period, recieved her M.A. in literature from Cornell University.
-Because of a uterine tumor discovered during the delivery of her daughter, Pearl had to undergo a hysterectomy.
-So, in 1925, the couple adopted a baby girl named Janice, the first of what would eventually be 9 adopted children for Pearl.
+Pearl returned to the United States to obtain medical care for her daughter, and during the same time period, received her M.A. in literature from Cornell University.
+A uterine tumor was discovered during the delivery of her daughter, and Pearl had to undergo a hysterectomy.
+In 1925, the couple adopted a baby girl named Janice, the first of what would eventually be 9 adopted children for Pearl.

-The family returned to China, but the region was struggling with the unrest of civil war during the 1920s, and Pearl and her family were at one point rescued and relocated to Japan for safety.
-But their love of Asia never waivered.
+The family returned to China, but the region was struggling with the unrest of civil war during the 1920s: Pearl and her family were at one point rescued and relocated to Japan for safety.
+However, their love of Asia never wavered.

-Pearl had already begun to publish stories and essays in renowned magazines and by 1930 her first novel, East Wind, West Wind, was published by the John Day Company.
+Pearl had already begun to publish stories and essays in renowned magazines and by 1930 her first novel, East Wind, West Wind, was published by The John Day Company.
 Her second novel, The Good Earth, was published in 1931 and became the best-selling book of both 1931 and 1932.
 This literary masterpiece won the Pulitzer Prize and the Howells Medal in 1935, and was adapted as a major MGM film in 1937.
 Several of Pearl's other novels were adapted into films as well, including Dragon Seed, China Flight, The Big Wave, and Satan Never Sleeps.
-Eventually authoring a total of 70 published works, including popular children's literature, translations, novels, and poems, Pearl's passion for writing was endless, and in 1938 Pearl became the first American woman to win the Nobel Prize in literature.
+Eventually Pearl authored a total of 70 published works, including popular children's literature, translations, novels, and poems.
+Her passion for writing was limitless, and in 1938 Pearl became the first American woman to win the Nobel Prize in literature.

-By then Pearl had moved permanently to the United States and following her own divorce, had married the John Day Company’s publisher, Richard Walsh, in 1935.
-Buying an old farmhouse, Green Hills Farm, in Bucks County, Pennsylvania, she and Richard adopted six more children over the following years.
+By then Pearl had moved permanently to the United States and gotten divorced.
+In 1935, she married Richard Walsh, the publisher of the John Day Company.
+She and Richard bought Green Hills Farm, an old farmhouse in Bucks County, Pennsylvania, and adopted six more children over the following years.